CCI-MOC/esi-leap/docs/esi-leap-api-ref.md

 ## Offer API

-The offer api endpoint can be reached at /v1/offers
+The Offer API endpoint can be reached at /v1/offers.

 ##### GET
 * The /v1/offers/\<uuid_or_name> endpoint is used to retrieve the offer with the given uuid.
 The response type is 'application/json'.
 * The /v1/offers endpoint is used to retrieve a list of offers.
-This url supports several url variables for retrieving offers filtered by given values.
+This URL supports several URL variables for retrieving offers filtered by given values.
 The response type is 'application/json'.
   * project_id: Returns all offers with given project_id.
   * status: Returns all offers with given status.
     * This value will default to returning offers with status 'available'.
     * This value can be set to 'any' to return offers without filtering by status.
   * resource_uuid: Returns all offers with given resource_uuid.
   * resource_type: Returns all offers with given resource_type
   * start_time and end_time: Passing in values for the start_time and end_time variables will return all offers with a start_time and end_time which completely span the given values.
-These two url variables must be used together.
+These two URL variables must be used together.
 Passing in only one will throw an error.
   * available_start_time and available_end_time: Passing in values for the available_start_time and available_end_time variables will return all offers with availabilities which completely span the given values.
-These two url variables must be used together.
+These two URL variables must be used together.
 Passing in only one will throw an error.

 ##### POST